Adélard Langevin: Archbishop

 He promoted the establishment of around twenty religious communities in its archdiocese.
 In 1898, Langevin asked the Soeurs de Misericorde from Montreal to assist unwed mothers.
 They opened, in 1900, a maternity hospital which later developed into Misericordia Health Centre.

 In 1902, he co-founded the Société historique de Saint-Boniface and the Les Cloches de Saint-Boniface.

 He died at Montreal on June 16, 1915 and was buried in the St. Boniface Cathedral Cemetery.

 Legacy

-The Rue Langevin in the Saint-Boniface area of Winnipeg.
+The Rue Langevin in the Saint-Boniface area of Winnipeg is named for him.